dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 <blockquote>
 <p>Time spent thinking about a problem is always time well spent.
 Even if you seem to make no progress at all.</p>
-<footer><a href="https://en.wikipedia.org/wiki/Paul_Zeitz">Paul Zeitz</a> in <a href="https://artofproblemsolving.com/wiki/index.php/The_Art_and_Craft_of_Problem_Solving?srsltid=AfmBOor-lEes0q0_syvXscajbOBQrkcz4Eh8R8pydknlPGSL3R6f7Jk3">The Art and Craft of Problem Solving</a></footer>
+<footer><a href="https://en.wikipedia.org/wiki/Paul_Zeitz">Paul Zeitz</a> in <a href="https://artofproblemsolving.com/wiki/index.php/The_Art_and_Craft_of_Problem_Solving">The Art and Craft of Problem Solving</a></footer>
 </blockquote>

 ### Homework ###
 You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in their own work.
-On each homework assignment, please write (i) your name and (ii) Homework number.
+On each homework assignment, please write (i) your name and (ii) the homework number.
 You can find the list of assignments on the [homework page]({{site.baseurl}}/teaching/mat526f26/homework/).
 I reserve the right to modify the homework assignments as I see necessary.

 Homework will be assigned most class meetings, and students are expected to complete each assignment before walking into the next class period.
 Homework will generally consist of completing exercises and proving theorems from the task sequence.
 On the day that a homework assignment is due, the majority of the class period will be devoted to students presenting some subset (maybe all) of the proofs/solutions that are due that day.
 You are allowed (in fact, encouraged!) to modify your written work in light of presentations made in class; however, **you are required to use a different color than what you used to complete your homework**.
 This will allow me to differentiate the work done in class versus the work you completed before class.
 I would prefer you use your own writing utensil for this purpose, but I will also have a few colored pens you can borrow.
 The grade you receive on an assignment will be determined by the work you completed prior to class.
-I will provide more guidance with respect to this during the first couple weeks of the semester.
-If you are completing your homework using a tablet (e.g., iPad), please annotate your work in a different color and then email me your homework with the annotations at then end of class.
+I will provide more guidance with respect to this during the first couple of weeks of the semester.
+If you are completing your homework using a tablet (e.g., iPad), please annotate your work in a different color and then email me your homework with the annotations at the end of class.

 Some homework problems will be straightforward while others are intended to be challenging.
 You should anticipate not knowing what to do on some of the problems at first glance.
 You may have several false starts.
 Some frustration, maybe even a lot of frustration, should be expected.
 This is part of the natural learning process.
 On the other hand, it is not my intention to leave you to fend for yourselves.
 I am here to help and I want to help.
 You are encouraged to seek assistance while adhering to the **Rules of the Game**.
 Please visit office hours and ask questions!
 I am always willing to give hints/nudges, so please ask.